Codes Dictionary

 The two-letter country codes used in WID mostly follow the ISO 3166-1 alpha-2 standard.
 The list has, however, been amended to include world regions, country subregions, former countries, and countries not officially included in the standard.
 The complete list, including the composition of regions, is indicated below.

 Regions within country XX are indicated as XX-YY, where YY is the region code.
-World regions are indicated as XX and XX-MER, the first using purchasing power parities (the default) and the second using market exchange rates.

 Note: Middle East and North Africa will be written as MENA.